 Each of these realms are also present in our relationship with Israel.
-With each effort to connect with the vibrant life of our modern Jewish State, we succeed in enriching our understanding of the gift bestowed to the Jewish People 3000 years ago.
+Additionally, with each viable and vibrant life for our modern Jewish State, we succeed in enriching our understanding of the gift bestowed to the Jewish People 3000 years ago.
 It is the perpetuation of this knowledge and connection that embodies the practical significance of Tu B'Shevat.

-The most common Tu B'Shevat tradition is the planting of new trees - an idea borne from the mitzvah known as yishuv ha'aretz, יישוב הארץ, settling the land.
+The most common Tu B'Shevat tradition is the planting of new trees - an idea borne from the mitzvah known as "yishuv ha'aretz," שוב הארץ, settling the land.